taranjeet/everything-else/drafts/2018-05-29-django-multi-tenant.md

 This signal runs before any model is saved.
 It checks if the sender is a subclass of `CompanyModel` and if it is, then it saves subdomain reference to the concerned model.

 * This completes most of the part of multi-tenancy when models are concerned.
-One important thing that is required frequently will be to access current subdomain in the template.
+One important thing that is required frequently will be to access current customer in the template.
 For this, a context processor can be added.

 ```
+# tenants/context_processor.py

-def get_company_name(request):
+def get_customer_name(request):

     try:
-        company_name = request.subdomain
+        customer_name = request.customer.full_name
     except Exception as e:
-        company_name = None
+        customer_name = None

     return {
-        'company_name': company_name
+        'customer_name': customer_name
     }
 ```